genexuslabs/genexus-next-plugin-sample/frontend/README.md

 The frontend consists of several packages, each with a specific responsibility:

 - **comm-layer**: Implements the communication layer of the plugin.
 It facilitates interaction with the service layer found in the backend.
 - **components**: Contains the implementation of new user interface components, specifically as web components.
-For this project, we utilize **Stencil.js** to create reusable and framework-agnostic components.
+For this project, we use **Stencil.js** to create reusable and framework-agnostic components.
 - **main**: Defines the contributions made by the plugin.
 This includes the declaration of new objects and parts, tool windows, dialogs, commands, and other elements that enhance the IDE.
-- **sdk**: Provides the SDK of the IDE, enabling integration and development of plugin functionalities.
+- **sdk**: Provides the IDE SDK, enabling integration and development of plugin functionalities.

 ## Dependencies